 Read my other article, What is transformer mechanical protection.

-- Environmental Factors: Extreme environmental conditions, such as high temperatures, corrosive atmospheres, or seismic activity, can stress the transformer and contribute to its failure.
+- Environmental Factors: Extreme heat, corrosive environments, or seismic events can stress the transformer and shorten its lifespan.

 Read my other article about Transformer faults, for more information.